 William Watlington Dow was born February 15, 1945 in Middletown, Ohio, but did most of his growing up in Meridian, Miss., working with his two brothers to run the family farm.
 He arrived at Vanderbilt as an undergraduate transfer from Mississippi State in 1967.
 Professor Charles Scott, then chair of the Philosophy Department, remembers him as a student with an “inchoate political desire” to change things, a dissatisfaction with the status quo which was beginning to take hold among many Vanderbilt students at that time.
 Scott later characterized Bill as an “archetype of dissatisfaction.”
 Bill graduated with a bachelor’s degree in molecular biology and went on to graduate from Vanderbilt Medical school in 1972.
 He interned in pediatrics at Vanderbilt, and served in Vanderbilt’s pediatric residency program from 1973 to 1975.

 In medical school, Bill’s desire for activism found full focus: the health care delivery system.
 In a prescient way, long before “social determinants of health” became common vocabulary, he held close the belief that health care systems ignored critical concerns of nutrition, environment, and preventive health.
 In 1969, he determined to change that by moving experiences from the classroom out into the community.
 He recruited fellow medical students, including his wife Beth Dow, Pat Maxwell, Todd L’Hommedieu, and nurses Janice Ambry and Jane Law.
 Together, with Bill in the lead, they crafted a plan.
 They envisioned a student-run project which would take services to medically underserved areas over the course of the summer, but even more importantly, they would ensure that local leaders were empowered to articulate their own perception of problems, and solutions.
 It did not end well that first summer, but it was only the beginning.
+Watch the video below to hear Bill describe in further detail his opinion about health care policy, circa 1970.

 During that first summer, the fledgling group, with real (if quiet) support from Dr. Amos Christie, chair of Vanderbilt’s Pediatrics Department, conducted health screenings of children enrolled in Head Start in Williamson County, just south of Nashville.
 Within weeks, students could show that nearly three quarters of the children screened had severe dental caries.
 They reasoned that that lack of fluoridated water contributed to the poor dental health they were seeing and turned to a pediatric dentist at Vanderbilt who taught them how to apply topical fluoride.
 They proposed to the county health officer that, with parental consent, they would provide fluoride via house-to-house visits.
 The health officer rejected the plan outright.
 Bill and the crew did not take the rejection sitting down.
 Dr. Christie, ostensibly in charge of their project, later referred to the fallout from that venture as a Charlie Chaplin tragic-comedy: